mkvenkit/humble_ice/getting_started.md

 ## Building FPGA Projects

 The first step here is to install the amazing [OSS CAD suite][3] from YosysHQ.
-Go to theie GitHub [releases][4] page and install the toolchain for your system.
+Go to their GitHub [releases][4] page and install the toolchain for your system.

 I recommend that you install the OSS CAD suite on a Linux system (native, VM, or WSL on Windows).
 Once you can run *yosys* abnd *next-pnr* from a shell, you are ready to go.